What We Offer

 If you are in the hospital, there are many resources, including the ethics committee or ethics consultation service.
 If your loved one is not in the hospital, it may be difficult to understand the available care plans.
 In response, we offer CHECS to serve as a resource for people facing serious illnesses or caregivers.

 If you or your loved one needs help in considering the ethical aspects of health care plans, please contact us.
 Our health care ethics committee consists of more than twenty people from various walks of life, including doctors, nurses, clergy/chaplains, social workers, and lay persons.
 Representatives from the committee will meet with you, your family members, and other members of your support system to consider the information that you have been given.
-The services we provide are strictly advisory – you and your family will still make all health care decisions but with additional insights, it may make this process easier for you.
+The services we provide are strictly advisory – you and your family will still make all health care decisions, but with additional insights, it may make this process easier for you.

 Healthcare Ethics Education